Relewise/relewise-demos-shop-nextjs/README.md

-# Relewise Demo Shop Vue
+# Relewise Demo Shop Nextjs

 This is the Relewise demo shop featuring Search & Recommendations built on top of the JavaScript SDK.
 The Demo is built using [Next.js](https://nextjs.org/).